cashflow-problems-avoid.png

 Stop the Bleeding Fast

 Many times when we have a large project we get a big payment up front and then another payment weeks or months later.
-This causes us to be, at the end of the project, desperate for the money as we’re running out of cash.
-Steady cash flow in small sized pieces is probably even preferred by your client.
-Think about breaking down these large payments into small payments.
-Maybe a bi-weekly or monthly invoice/payment.
-But do not do this at a large admin time cost.
-Your job is not to chase checks.
+This can cause us to be, at the end of the project, desperate for the money as we’re running out of cash.
+Steady cash flow in small-sized pieces is probably even preferred by your client.
+You can set up your project to bill bi-monthly, monthly, or during certain phases of a project.
+This can help you and your client better handle cash.

 Related Post